wikitongues/poly/README.md

 <!-- App screenshots -->

 #Feature Map
-Planned features for future releases.
-Refer to [ROADMAP.md](https://github.com/wikitongues/poly/blob/master/ROADMAP.md) for an overview of planned features.

 We use [semantic versioning](http://semver.org/).

+For an overview of planned features and future releases, refer to [ROADMAP.md](https://github.com/wikitongues/poly/blob/master/ROADMAP.md).

 #Security
 The app requires a number of secret keys to function correctly.
 Features that will not work: